 - The maximum possible lease term(s) is noncancelable by both lessee and lessor and is more than 12 months. - The term of the lease will include possible extension periods that are deemed to be reasonably certain given all available information, regarding the likelihood of renewal.
-The term of the lease will exclude possible termination periods that are not deemed to be reasonably certain, given all available information, regarding the likelihood of exercise. - For the fiscal year ended December 31, 2022 and 2021, all leases with associated receivables are based on fixed payments and do not have variable payment components included in the receivable.
+The term of the lease will exclude possible termination periods that are not deemed to be reasonably certain, given all available information, regarding the likelihood of exercise. - For the fiscal years ended December 31, 2023 and 2022, all leases with associated receivables are based on fixed payments and do not have variable payment components included in the receivable.

-During the years ended December 31, 2022 and 2021, the Authority recognized the following related to its lessor agreements:
+During the years ended December 31, 2023 and 2022, the Authority recognized the following related to its lessor agreements: